Why I Write About Sex (and why aren’t YOU?). A meditation, really.

 Desire can be destructive, and divine.
 That’s the nature of mother nature and creation.
 There is a reason Kali the destroyer is revered as a mother.
 Because raucous, joyous sexuality is a source of strength for women.
 This I know.

 When I started having regular, raucous, loving sex with my first big love, we broke the bed.
 The heavy, oak, four poster bed from the Empress Hotel in Victoria – which is to say: expensive, well-made, and presumably, unbreakable.

 His father fixed it.
 Once.
 Twice.
-The third time he said, I’ve got to meet this girl.
+The third time he said, Who is this girl?!

 And that is what we should do when our young ones start having joyous sex.
 We should celebrate.
 Congratulate.
 Smile at the fumbling attempts towards fluency.